Tag Archives: group ride

 Using an Indoor Trainer

-Riding an indoor trainer has gotten much more popular for riders of all ability levels, and it’s the kind of indoor biking where you can use your own bike.
+Riding an indoor trainer has become much more popular for riders of all ability levels.
+It’s the kind of indoor biking where you can use your bike.
 A trainer is a device that holds your bicycle upright, creates resistance when pedaling, and simulates an outdoor ride while riding your bike indoors.
-Using an Indoor trainer, you can ride from the comfort of your own home, or in a group setting (most bike shops have trainer nights through the winter).
+Using an Indoor trainer, you can ride from the comfort of your home or in a group setting (most bike shops have trainer nights through the winter).

 Riding you bike indoors trainer class